aristaako/joukko/README.md

 ```
 $ joukko pass
 ```
 When passing the torch to the next driver, joukko starts again with a preliminary check to ensure the command can be run.
-Joukko checks that it is run on a git directory and that there is a joukko branch file.
+Joukko checks that it is run on a git directory and that there is a joukko branch file with a named mob branch.
 If the branch file is missing, driver's turn hasn't been properly initiated and thus it cannot be ended.
 Joukko also checks that the current git branch is the same as the one named in the joukko branch file.

 After pre-checks, joukko checks if there are changes to be found.
 If no changes are found, then the user is asked whether the torch is to be passed without any changes.